why-use-a-website-theme

 The traditional method of implementing a website interface design required a design team to produce initial website templates in a graphical source file format (typically .PSD), with high-fidelity screen composites/mock-ups clearly showing the layout’s grid system and spacing for the front-end developer to integrate into your CMS system, in the form of a custom theme.
 This is an iterative, consultative process and I have worked on projects where this process costs anywhere between $5,000 – $50,000.

-I will also highlight here that the high-end $50,000 template graphics, are not necessarily any better than the jobs for $5,000.
+I will also highlight here that the high-end $50,000 template graphics are not necessarily any better than the jobs for $5,000.
 In fact, I have seen superior .PSD website templates produced for less than $5,000 when compared to the top end.
 The difference is that some interactive agencies have got themselves in a position where they can charge top-end prices.

 The next step of this traditional method involves integrating the .PSD website templates into your CMS system.
 I’ve seen this cost anywhere between $700 – $40,000 depending on the CMS platform and the developer agency.
 On one occasion for an IBM CMS, I had an in-house developer state it will take them 2 years to integrate the templates into the CMS.
 And then when we asked an incumbent agency to integrate the templates into the IBM CMS, they felt that they were in a position to charge $250,000.
 For the record, a new CMS platform was selected by the organization at the disappointment of the developer and interactive agency.